apache/druid/docs/design/coordinator.md

 The Druid Coordinator manages the automatic compaction system.
 Each run, the Coordinator compacts segments by merging small segments or splitting a large one.
 This is useful when your segments are not optimized in terms of segment size which may degrade query performance.
-See [Segment Size Optimization](../operations/segment-optimization.md) for details.
+See [Segment size optimization](../operations/segment-optimization.md) for details.

 The Coordinator first finds the segments to compact based on the [segment search policy](#segment-search-policy).
 Once some segments are found, it issues a [compaction task](../ingestion/tasks.md#compact) to compact those segments.